777388/RealTime/README.md

 Accumulator: Accumulate to mathematical domain.

-identify: Assigned Level (amount of letters highlighted + last letter in the highlighted)
+identifylevel: Assigned Level (amount of letters highlighted + last letter in the highlighted)

+identifysublevel: Assigned SubLevel (amount of letters highlighted + last letter in the highlighted)

+identifyroom: Assigned Room (last letter in the highlighted + amount of letters highlighted)

+identifyworkspace: Assigned Room (first letter in the highlighted + amount of letters highlighted)

 WikiSearch: search highlighted through wikipedia